Everything to Know About the Military Adoption Process

 Once the home study is complete, American Adoptions will work with the home study provider to ensure it meets all United States requirements.

-American Adoptions strongly recommends that couples living abroad speak with an adoption or immigration attorney in the country where they reside to discuss any legal immigration or citizenship issues that may affect the adoption process.
+American Adoptions strongly recommends that couples adopting a child in the military speak with an adoption or immigration attorney in the country where they reside to discuss any legal immigration or citizenship issues that may affect the adoption process.

 Military families should consult with their local JAG office about their adoption plans before they begin the adoption process.
 Couples should seek to retain an attorney with specific knowledge and experience in the steps that will be necessary to bring a child from the United States into the country where they reside.
 Our agency will require written verification from either legal counsel or an adoption authority in your country verifying that your adoption will be accepted and valid in your country.

-Once American Adoptions verifies that your home study meets all United States requirements, and we have received your Preliminary Application, Adoptive Family Profile, Adoptive Family Video Profile and your Adoption Planning Questionnaire, you will become an active family with American Adoptions.
+Once American Adoptions verifies that your home study meets all United States requirements, and we have received your preliminary application, adoptive family profile, adoptive family video profile and your Adoption Planning Questionnaire (APQ), you will become an active family with American Adoptions.

 Travel – Military couples living abroad will be required to travel to the United States for the placement of the child.
-You will need to apply for a passport for the baby before you can return to your country of origin with the baby.
-This process takes an average of 2 to 4 weeks.
+You will need to apply for a passport for the baby before you can return to the country you are stationed in with the baby.
+This process takes an average of two to four weeks.

 This process may require you to travel to another part of the United States to physically appear at one of the passport agencies that can assist in expedited passport services.
 Additionally, couples may be required to travel back to the United States for the finalization of the adoption, which typically occurs approximately six months following the placement of the child.

 Couples should note that the process of procuring a passport for their adopted child may be lengthy.
-Couples are encouraged to seek the services of an experienced immigration or adoption attorney in the country where they reside to ensure that all immigration requirements are met.
+Hopeful parents who are adopting a child while in the military are encouraged to seek the services of an experienced immigration or adoption attorney in the country where they reside to ensure that all immigration requirements are met.

-Military couples should also consult with their local JAG office for more information on obtaining a passport for the adopted child and any other travel concern.
+Military couples should also consult with their local JAG office for more information on obtaining a passport for the adopted child and any other travel concerns.

 Post-Placement Visits – All post-placement supervision visits must be completed according to U.S. requirements and the state where the adoption occurs.
-Since American Adoptions will not know which state the adoption will occur, military couples must ensure that their post-placement provider is prepared to meet these requirements.
+Since American Adoptions will not know which state the adoption will occur ahead of time, military couples should make sure that their post-placement provider is prepared to meet these requirements.

 If you plan to stay in the United States during the post-placement supervision time period, please prepare to contract with a post-placement provider in the United States.
 We can assist you with this further on a case-by-case basis once you receive placement.